jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 tags = [ "CSharp", ".NET", "Span", "Performance" ]
 +++

-Recently at work I had to implement some functionality that required the use of `Guid` identifiers that were stored in SQL Server.
+Recently at work, I had to implement some functionality that required the use of `Guid` identifiers that were stored in SQL Server.
 The `Guid`s were generated in the application and used as an alternative key / external identifier for other systems.
 To avoid excessive index fragmentation, we opted to use the GuidComb variant using a generator from the NHibernate project.